 The Bennington Athletic Department (BAD) program encompasses recreation, intramurals, club sports, and outdoor trips, in addition to overseeing the Meyer Recreation Barn (MRB).
 Watch for new programming, exciting large-scale events, and join in on the growing enthusiasm for all things BAD.

-We are excited to announce a new partnership with the Bennington Tennis Center coming this fall.
-Tennis clinics will be available three times a week on campus until mid-October (weather dependent) as well as in the Bennington Tennis Bubble (in town) once the campus courts are unusable.
-In addition, you can participate in tournaments, and take advantage of other special events at the campus courts and the indoor tennis bubble in town.
+((please review this paragraph, because rewrites didn't make any sense in the preview)) Tennis clinics will be offered on campus as well as in the Bennington Tennis Bubble (in town).
+In addition, you can participate in tournaments, and take advantage of other special events at the campus courts and the indoor Tennis Bubble in town.

 Bennington’s intramural program sponsors activities such as volleyball, flag football, dodgeball, ice skating, laser tag, and Ultimate Frisbee.
 Games are co-ed and open to athletes of all skill levels.
 In addition, several club teams compete with other colleges in the area:

 - Basketball: Bennington students can join a twice-weekly pick-up basketball team at an indoor court in North Bennington.
 The games are co-ed, and all skill levels are welcome.
 The basketball team also occasionally travels to other colleges in Vermont and Massachusetts for intercollegiate games.

 - Dodgeball: Bennington's intramural dodgeball league is always a huge success.
 More than 100 students, faculty, and staff make up a league of 14 teams that compete for prizes, bragging rights, and inevitable glory.
 Leagues happen each term with our fall season culminating in a Halloween tournament with prizes for best costume.